human-conditions/yodrew.github.io-original/_pages/introduction.md

         - time
 - support
     - hygiene is the basis on which sick people can help each other without making things worse
-    - our problem is collective and is solved with increasing degrees of cooperation as we become more capable of it
+    - our problem is social.
+It is solved with increasing degrees of cooperation as we become more capable of doing so

 Meet these requirements by reading this book, preparing for a retreat, and retreating.
-Your first retreats are just warm-ups.
-You will get better at it.
+Your first retreats are gratifying warm-ups.
+You will get relief, sleep, and healing like you never thought possible.
+And you will get better at it.
+This prepares you for the ultra-effective medium and long retreats.

 ##### darkroom